Switzerland

 Key requirements

-We pair a high monthly CHF-equivalent anchor with a savings buffer because real files often show both recurring income and six-figure liquidity after currency moves.
+We use a high monthly CHF-equivalent figure plus a savings buffer because real files often show both recurring income and large liquid reserves after currency moves.

 • SavingsOften ~$80,000+